feature-image

 Imago

-The 2026 season will mark the first time in over a decade that the Pittsburgh Steelers move forward without either Mike Tomlin or longtime general manager Kevin Colbert being part of the organization.
+The 2026 season will mark the first time in over a decade that the Pittsburgh Steelers move forward without either Mike Tomlin or longtime general manager Kevin Colbert with the organization.
 Omar Khan remains the general manager, but Mike McCarthy has stepped in following Tomlin’s decision to step down as head coach.
 And with that shift, McCarthy has already ended one of the franchise’s long-standing traditions.

 For years, whenever the Clemson Tigers hosted their Pro Day, the Steelers made sure one of their top decision makers was present.
 That responsibility usually fell on Tomlin or Colbert, and after Colbert stepped down in 2022, it became part of Khan’s duties as well.
 This year, however, Clemson held its Pro Day last week, and neither McCarthy nor Khan attended.